We are here to help with the cost-of-living. Visit our guide to access support.

 Environmental, social and corporate governance

-We are striving to drive positive change within the housing sector and our robust environmental, social and governance (ESG) propositions play a vital role in setting our strategic direction.
+We strive to drive positive change within the housing sector, and our robust Environmental, Social and Governance (ESG) propositions play a vital role in setting our strategic direction.

 Our ESG commitment

-As part of our commitment to corporate social responsibility, we complete an annual self-assessment across the ESG reporting framework which is reported to our board members.
+As part of our commitment to corporate social responsibility, we complete an annual self-assessment using the ESG reporting framework which is then circulated to our board members.

 This enables us to report on our performance in a transparent, consistent and comparable way.